tabulapdf/tabula/README.md

   To close Tabula, find the Tabula icon in your dock, right-click (or control-click) on it, and press "Quit".

+  Note: If you’re running Mac OS X 10.8 or later, GateKeeper may prevent you from opening the Tabula app.
+Please see this GateKeeper page for more information.
+Make sure you allow applications from "Mac App Store and identified developers", then right-click or control-click on the app and then press "Open".

 * **Other platforms** -- Download `tabula-jar.zip` from [the download site][tabula_dl] and unzip it
   to the directory of your choice.
 Open a terminal window, and `cd` to inside